gongouveia/Whisper-Synthetic-ASR-Dataset-Generator/README.md

 ## Exporting Dataset as Hugging Face Audio Dataset
-To export the final dataset as a Hugging Face audio dataset, use the Command-Line Interface (CLI) provided.
+To export the final dataset as a Hugging Face 🤗 Datasets, use the Command-Line Interface (CLI) provided.
 [https://huggingface.co/docs/datasets/audio_dataset]